oracle/oracle-database-operator/docs/multitenant/README.md

 | TRCTNS | 0x00010000 |  Parse tnsalias - call parseTnsAlias        |
 | TRCDEL | 0x00020000 |  Delete pdb (WIP)

-Parameter can be set at yaml level or modified via kubectl patch.
-Let's say for instance that you need to trace NewcallApi having the backtrace for each call; The tracelevel value will be  **0x00000001 | 0x00002000 = 0x2001= 8193**
+You can set the parameter at YAML level, or set it with `kubectl patch`.
+Suppose that you need to trace NewcallApi with the backtrace for each call; The tracelevel value will be  **0x00000001 | 0x00002000 = 0x2001= 8193**

 ```bash
  kubectl patch lrpdb pdb1 -n pdbnamespace -p '{"spec":{"tracelevel":8193}}' --type=merge